Careers

 So, you want to be a volunteer?Pages marked with this symbol are exclusively written for Naturenet Read Naturenet's advice.

-National Trust CareershipPages marked with this symbol are exclusively written for Naturenet: a unique scheme for gaining what amounts to an apprenticeship in conservation and other outdoor work from the country's biggest private employer of such people.
+National Trust training schemesPages marked with this symbol are exclusively written for Naturenet: gain what amounts to an apprenticeship in conservation and other outdoor work from the country's biggest private employer of such people.

-Countryside Jobs Service: view online or receive weekly post or web updates of current job vacancies in countryside and environmental conservation, education, interpretation and recreation throughout the British Isles from only £1.40/week.
+Countryside Jobs Service: view online or receive weekly post or web updates of current job vacancies in countryside and environmental conservation, education, interpretation and recreation throughout the British Isles.
 The no. 1 place for jobs at present.
 Free advertising for employers.
 Strongly recommended.
-If you think I'm just saying this because they sponsor us, I'm not.
+If you think I'm just saying this because they used to sponsor us, I'm not.
 Consider this - out of the last five paid staff recruited to my Countryside Section, four came via this service - and I did too!

 IEEM Careers advice.
 Advice and some good downloads from the Institute of Ecology and Environmental Management, including the terrifying 'What a Graduate Should Know'.